-As of December 31, 2002, our oil and gas exploration and production segment operated 384 oil and gas wells, all of which are located in Wyoming, Colorado and Nebraska.
-The majority of these wells are in the Finn-Shurley Field area, located in Weston and Niobrara Counties in Wyoming.
-We also own a working interest in, but do not operate, an additional 440 wells located in California, Montana, Louisiana, Colorado, North Dakota, Texas, Wyoming, Oklahoma and offshore in the Gulf of Mexico.
+Our natural gas and crude oil exploration and production segment engages in oil and natural gas exploration and production primarily in the San Juan Basin of New Mexico and the Finn-Shurley Field area, located in Weston and Niobrara Counties in Wyoming.
+We also own a working interest in, but do not operate, additional wells located in California, Montana, Louisiana, Colorado, North Dakota, Texas, Wyoming, Oklahoma and offshore in the Gulf of Mexico.
 In addition, we have accumulated significant acreage in the Rocky Mountain region, which we plan to utilize for future oil and gas exploration.
-As of December 31, 2002, we had proved reserves of 4.9 million barrels of oil and 28.5 billion cubic feet of natural gas, with approximately 63% of current production consisting of natural gas.

 In March 2003, we completed a merger with Mallon Resources Corporation pursuant to which Mallon became our wholly-owned subsidiary.
-Mallon is an independent energy company engaged in oil and natural gas exploration, development and production primarily in the San Juan Basin of New Mexico.
-We expect the merger to double our current proved oil and natural gas reserves on a BCFE, or billion cubic feet equivalent, basis and to increase our production by approximately 50% over previous levels.
+At March 31, 2003, we had proved reserves of approximately 146.1 BCFE, or billion cubic feet equivalent.

-Coal Minina
+Coal Mining

 Our coal mining segment mines and processes low-sulfur, sub-bituminous coal near Gillette, Wyoming.
-Our Wyodak mine is located in the Powder River Basin, one of the largest coal reserves in the United States, and had 2002 production of approximately 4.1 million tons.
+Our Wyodak mine is located in the Powder River Basin, one of the largest coal reserves in the United States, and had

+2002 production of approximately 4.1 million tons.
 Our mining rights to the coal are based on four federal leases and one state lease.
 As of December 31, 2002, we had coal reserves of approximately 272.8 million tons, enough to satisfy present contracts for approximately 60 years.
 We sell substantially all of our current coal production under long-term contracts to Black Hills Power, Inc., our electric utility, and to PacifiCorp, a diversified energy company and a co-owner of the Wyodak power plant located adjacent to our Wyodak mine.
 We have an additional contract to provide approximately 500,000 tons of coal per year to the Wygen plant, which was placed into service in the first quarter of 2003.